AutoBERT-Zero: Evolving BERT Backbone from Scratch: Methods

 \subsection{Operation-Priority Neural Architecture Search Algorithm (OP-NAS)}

-Since we search for new architectures from scratch {in an extremely large macro search space, which involves both intra-layer and inter-layer level,} our NAS algorithm must be efficient, scalable, and computationally feasible.
-Gradient-based search algorithms such as DARTS \citep{liu2018darts,shi2021sparsebert} are efficient but require a specially designed fixed computational graph, which cannot fit our demand in discovering a highly-flexible architecture.
-Evolution algorithm (EA) \citep{real2019regularized} {poses less constraints over the} search space as {per} our request.
-However, directly using EA in our case leads to severe inefficiency due to the huge search space and the risk of being trapped in local optimal.
-To this end, we propose an operation-priority (OP) acquisition method to improve the efficiency of model search.
-Furthermore, we {propose Bi-branch Weight-Sharing (BIWS) training strategy to boost model evaluation by preventing repeated pretraining.} The details are described in Algorithm \ref{alg:operation-priority}.
+Since we search for new architectures from scratch \prj{in an extremely large macro search space, which involves both intra-layer and inter-layer level,} our NAS algorithm must be efficient, scalable, and computationally feasible. \prjj{Though gradient-based search algorithms such as DARTS are attractive due to their search speed, they do not fit our demand for exploring novel attention mechanism with more flexibility.
+The supernet in gradient-based algorithms needs to store all the intermediate variables for gradient updates, which requires huge memory cost.
+This drawback hinders their application on our search space, since we do not restrict the length of attention path and allow a large number of possible operation combinations. }

+Evolution algorithms (EA) \citep{real2019regularized} \prj{poses less constraints over the} search space as \prj{per} our request.
+However, traditional EA suffers from the risk of being trapped by local optimal in a huge search space.
+To this end, we propose an operation-priority (OP) acquisition method to improve the efficiency of model search by balancing exploration and exploitation.
+Furthermore, we \prj{propose Bi-branch Weight-Sharing (BIWS) training strategy to boost model evaluation by preventing repeated pretraining.} The details are described in Algorithm \ref{alg:operation-priority}.